stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Next we implement a new sub-class that handles the duplicate vertices:
+Duplicate vertices are handled in a new model sub-class:

 ```java
 public class DuplicateVertexModel extends MutableModel {